 - Overall lifetime maximum benefit amount of $100,000 per member

-For a full listing of the terms of the plan, along with the Schedule of Benefits, which provides the Benefit Provisions, Amounts and Limits, refer to the full Plan Description located in the Forms & Resources section under Cancer Insurance & HIPAA Forms.
+For a full listing of the terms of the plan, along with the Schedule of Benefits, which provides the Benefit Provisions, Amounts and Limits, refer to the PS and CO Plan Description and Schedule of Benefits located in the Forms & Resources section under Cancer Insurance & HIPAA Forms.

 To submit a claim for the CIP, you will need to Apply for Benefits.

 Each fiscal year, employers of the CORP have the option to elect to participate in the Public Safety/CORP Cancer Insurance Policy Program (CIP) upon the Terms of the Plan.
-If the employer elects to participate, the employer accepts responsibility for the administrative functions of this program, which includes providing an open enrollment period each fiscal year to the eligible and newly hired employees.
-The employer is responsible to annually collect and submit to the System the annual premiums on behalf of each employee that elects to participate in the CIP.
-For employers electing to participate in the program, a CORP Employer Enrollment Form will need to be completed and returned to the System, along with the enrollment form and the premiums for the employees.
+If the employer elects to participate, the employer accepts responsibility for the administrative functions of this program, which includes providing an annual enrollment period each fiscal year to the eligible and newly hired employees.
+The employer is responsible to annually collect and submit to the System the annual premiums on behalf of each employee who elects to participate in the CIP.
+For employers electing to participate in the program, a CORP Employer Enrollment Form will need to be completed and returned to the System, along with the Annual Enrollment Form completed by the employee and the premiums for the employees.
 All forms and resource documents are located in the Forms & Resources section under Cancer Insurance & HIPAA Forms.
 For additional assistance, please Contact Us.

 Health Insurance Portability and Accountability Act (HIPAA) Overview